akhil1508/learn/programming-languages/Elixir/learn-elixir.md

 `
 import Module
 `
-**Use** macro is used to bring i external functionality into the mpodule
+**Use** macro is used to bring in external functionality into the module

 `
 use Module
 `

-Elixir lets nested modules
+Elixir lets you use nested modules

 `
 defmodule A do
-  defmooduke B do
+  defmodule B do
   end
 end
 `